 NeXus allows multi dimensional scans too.
-With the caveat that interrupting a multidimensional scan may leave some of the data in an invalid state.
-This can be prevented by unfolding the multi diemsnional scan to a one dimensional one as described above.
+Note that interrupting a multi-dimensional scan may leave some of the data in an invalid state.
+This can be prevented by unfolding the multi-dimensional scan to a one-dimensional one as described above.